Companies: How to build your carbon strategy?

 Step 3: Offset irreducible emissions

-Reducing carbon emissions will always be a priority for companies, but there will always be emissions that cannot be completely eliminated, or at least not immediately.
-This is why it is possible to encourage the development of impact projects in exchange for carbon credits.
-The idea of these credits?
-You fund part of a project that develops carbon sinks, in the form of donations, and in exchange they provide you with carbon credits that 'offset' the carbon emissions you were unable to eliminate.
+Reducing carbon emissions will always be a priority for companies, and there are many solutions available to combat climate change.
+Nevertheless, there will always be emissions that cannot be totally eliminated, or at least not immediately.
+That's why it's possible to encourage the development of impact projects in exchange for carbon credits.
+The idea behind these credits?
+You finance part of a project developing carbon sinks, in the form of donations, and in exchange they provide you with carbon credits that "compensate" for the carbon emissions you were unable to cancel out.

 Step 4: Monitoring your carbon emissions